 National Council of Jewish Women New York

 National Council of Jewish Women New York (NCJW NY) seeks an organized, motivated and passionate undergraduate or graduate student to support our political advocacy work.
 NCJW NY has a long and rich history of speaking out to educate the public on vital issues and influence legislators to implement progressive policies.
 Since its founding in 1894, NCJW NY has provided a voice for the voiceless and worked to address economic and social inequality.
 NCJW NY has been a leading voice in the fight against sex trafficking, child labor, sweatshops, and domestic violence.
-Currently, NCJW NY’s advocacy work focuses on combating sex trafficking; immigration and refugee rights; hunger and nutrition; and reproductive rights and justice, including our newest initiative, Pro-Truth, to fight the dangerous and deceptive tactics of fake women’s health clinics, also known as “crisis pregnancy centers,” (CPC’s) here in New York City.
+Currently, NCJW NY’s advocacy work focuses on Economic and Reproductive Justice for Women, including our initiative, Pro-Truth, to fight the dangerous and deceptive tactics of fake women’s health clinics, also known as “crisis pregnancy centers,” (CPC’s) here in New York City.
 Interns will have a chance to work on all of these projects.

 This position is an excellent opportunity for a student seeking hands-on program, policy, communications and volunteer coordination experience in a small non-profit.

 The Policy Intern reports to the Director of Advocacy and Volunteer Engagement and works in partnership with a diverse group of volunteers.

 - Assisting in the writing and editing of advocacy materials.